tosuzu1/chip8_project/README.md

 DO
 The emulator shall be able to disassemble a Chip-8 ROM and produce source assembly listings.
 	1) accept a input of file name {CHECK}
-	2) read every 16 bit and output source code {check, need testing to validate}
+	2) read every 16 bit and output source code {check}
 		If statement to check which opcode, need to interpt to assembly it seem there not offical assembly instruction and I could make up my own.